jjh13/NCDL/docs/source/_autosummary/ncdl.LatticeTensor.on_lattice.rst

 ﻿ncdl.LatticeTensor.on\_lattice
 ==============================

-.. currentmodule:: ncdl
+.. currentmodule:: ncdl.LatticeTensor

-.. automethod:: LatticeTensor.on_lattice
+.. autodata:: on_lattice